Search icon

 • Step 9: Get the engine checked for low compression as well.

-You can conduct an initial inspection on your own if you have enough knowledge of the parts.
-However, it is always better to take the vehicle to a qualified professional for a thorough and accurate diagnosis.
+You can conduct an initial inspection independently if you have enough knowledge of the parts.
+However, taking the vehicle to a qualified professional for a thorough and accurate diagnosis is always better.

 Icon